Phone numbers

 There are many types of therapy.
 The one that’s right for you will depend on your condition and other individual circumstances.
 Common types of therapy used for mental health disorders include:

-• Cognitive behavioural therapy (CBT) – focuses on how our thoughts and beliefs affect our behaviours and actions, developing coping skills so we can better deal with problems in our lives.
-It is used to treat a wide range of mental health disorders including treatment for depression, anxiety and obsessive compulsive disorder (OCD).
+• Cognitive behavioural therapy (CBT) focuses on how our thoughts and beliefs affect our behaviours and actions, developing coping skills so we can better deal with problems in our lives.
+It's used to treat a wide range of mental health disorders including treatment for depression, anxiety and obsessive compulsive disorder (OCD)

-• Dialectical behaviour therapy (DBT) – built on top of CBT, but focuses on how the individual can learn to understand and accept themselves to reduce dysfunctional and distressing emotions.
-It is used to help people with personality disorders, attention-deficit hyperactivity disorder (ADHD) and bipolar disorder.
+• Dialectical behaviour therapy (DBT) is based on CBT, but focuses on how people can learn to understand and accept themselves to reduce dysfunctional and distressing emotions.
+It's used to help people with personality disorders, attention-deficit hyperactivity disorder (ADHD) and bipolar disorder

 Therapy can come in one of a few formats.
 It can be done on a one-to-one basis, with your family and friends or as part of a group with other people who are in recovery.